-The maximum discount for a council flat is 70% of the market value, but the discount starts at 50% for those who have been council tenants for 5 years and increases by 2% for each additional year of council tenancy up to the maximum of 70%.
+The maximum discount for a council flat is 70% of the market value, but the discount starts at 50% for those who have been council tenants for 3- 5 years and increases by 2% for each additional year of council tenancy up to the maximum of 70%.

-The maximum discount for a council house through the right to buy scheme is 60% of the market value starting at 35% if you have been there between 3 and 5 years and increasing by 1% for every year you have been a council tenant.
+The maximum discount for a council house through the right to buy scheme is 70% of the market value starting at 35% if you have been there between 3 and 5 years and increasing by 1% for every year you have been a council tenant.